Skip to main content

 Use the calculator with intent

 The Calories Burned Calculator estimates the total energy expenditure for a given physical activity, duration, and personal metrics.
-It uses established metabolic equivalent (MET) values to provide a precise approximation of how many calories your body utilizes during exercise, aiding in informed fitness decisions.
+It uses established metabolic equivalent (MET) values to provide a precise approximation of how many calories your body uses during exercise, aiding in informed fitness decisions.

 This tool is ideal for anyone looking to understand their energy expenditure: individuals tracking calories for weight loss or gain, athletes optimizing training and nutrition, fitness enthusiasts curious about workout effectiveness, and health-conscious individuals aiming for an active lifestyle.